chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "NEW INSTRUCTION": "WHEN new supported type is from a stdlib module THEN update normalizeName and import mapping; add passing intention tests"
 }

+[2025-12-10 21:59] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "search symbol globally,open unrelated inspection file", "MISSING STEPS": "ensure ordering,run tests",
+    "BOTTLENECK": "Did not guarantee or verify ordering of suggestions via tests.", "PROJECT NOTE": "Use a CompletionWeigher or custom sorter; TypeEvalContext.userInitiated suits completion.", "NEW INSTRUCTION": "WHEN requirement mentions suggestion priority or order THEN add CompletionWeigher and assert ranking in tests"
+}